gbdrummer/symbiocss/02_css.md

 ---

-Now, we're obviously going to have some global css we need to deal with, so let's consider CSS Rule #3 above: **"Once you have established a context for the elements in your document, only add styles that are specific to that context."**
+Now, we're obviously going to have some global css we need to deal with, so let's consider CSS Rule #3 above: **"Once you have established a styling context for the elements in your document, only add styles that are specific to that context."**

 Let's say we have global styes for `h2`, `section` and `article` tags: